axibase/atsd/schema.md

 * Messages
 * Properties

-The records are always associated with an `entity`, a generic class, which represents a physical or logical object being monitored such as `Br1740` (a bioreactor), or `eia.gov` (an institution).
+Records are always associated with an `entity`: a generic class, which represents a physical or logical object being monitored such as `Br1740` (a bioreactor), or `eia.gov` (an institution).

 ![](./images/atsd_schema.png)

 ## Series

-Time Series (or just Series) is a time-indexed array of measurements, each described with a timestamp and a numeric value or a text annotation.
+Time Series is a time-indexed array of measurements, each described by a timestamp and numeric value or text annotation.

 ```elm
 date         time       value   annotation